 In addition, a reverse mortgage isn't a particularly attractive loan.
-Not only is the interest rate 1-2% higher than a typical mortgage, but you can't even deduct the interest.
-You see, the IRS rules are that you can only deduct interest you actually pay.
+The interest rate is 1%-2% higher than a typical mortgage, and you can't even deduct the interest.
+You see, the IRS rules are that you can only deduct interest that you actually pay.
 Reverse mortgage interest isn't paid until the home is sold.
 To make matters worse, the interest rate is generally variable.
-Now that doesn't seem like a big deal in times of low interest rates, especially for a short-term loan.
+Now that doesn't seem like a big deal in times of low-interest rates, especially for a short-term loan.
 But a reverse mortgage is not short-term (you hope).
 It's for the rest of your life.
-So when you sign-up for a reverse mortgage, you are committing to a high-interest rate, non-deductible, variable rate loan.
+So, when you sign up for a reverse mortgage, you are committing to a high-interest rate, non-deductible, variable-rate loan.
 That sounds kind of bad when you put it that way, doesn't it?

 Reverse Mortgages Are Complex

-I'm not a big fan of financial products I can't explain to a seven year old.
+I'm not a big fan of financial products I can't explain to a 7-year-old.
 Complexity generally favors the issuer and those who sell them.
 If you're going to bring me a complex product, its advantages better be so overwhelming that it makes up for the fact that I need an actuary to tell if I'm getting a good deal or not.
 Mixing insurance and investing is usually a bad idea.
-Mixing home equity, an annuity, and insurance sure makes it hard to tell whether it is a good idea or not.
+Mixing home equity, an annuity, and insurance sure makes it hard to tell whether it is a good idea.

 One of the things that bothers me about a reverse mortgage is that you only get to use part of your home equity.
-Given expected rates around 5%, that amount is 52%.
-But the expectation is that on average you will lose all or almost all of your home equity in exchange for it.
-If you really want to use your home equity to its maximum, sell the house, buy a SPIA, use part of the SPIA proceeds to pay the rent on a similar (or even the same) house and spend the difference on something else.
+Given expected rates of around 5%, that amount is 52%.
+But the expectation is that, on average, you will lose all or almost all of your home equity in exchange for it.
+If you really want to use your home equity to its maximum, sell the house, buy a SPIA, use part of the SPIA proceeds to pay the rent on a similar (or even the same) house, and spend the difference on something else.
 When you move out, you still get the SPIA payments.

-In Pfau's excellent Reverse Mortgages book, he shows how the tenure payment for a reverse mortgage is calculated.
-On a $500K house owned by a 62 year old, he calculates out a monthly payment of $1,498, assuming the upfront mortgage costs are paid from other resources.
-If you reduce the value of the house by 6% to account for realtor fees, a SPIA for a 62 year old male on $470K is $2,431, or 62% more.
-Now, granted the reverse mortgagee also gets to stay in the house, and that's worth something.
-However, he is also still responsible for the insurance, taxes, and maintenance that the renter would have covered by a landlord.
+In Wade Pfau's excellent Reverse Mortgages book, he shows how the tenure payment for a reverse mortgage is calculated.
+On a $500,000 house owned by a 62-year-old, he calculates out a monthly payment of $1,498, assuming the upfront mortgage costs are paid from other resources.
+If you reduce the value of the house by 6% to account for realtor fees, a SPIA for a 62-year-old male on $470,000 is $2,431, or 62% more.
+Granted, the reverse mortgagee also gets to stay in the house, and that's worth something.
+However, they are also still responsible for the insurance, taxes, and maintenance that the renter would have covered by a landlord.
 A reasonable rule of thumb used by real estate investors is that the non-mortgage expenses on a rental property will be about 45% of the rent.

 Tricky comparison, right?
-Most 62 year olds aren't going to be able to do the math to really know which option comes out ahead, right?
-So they're not going to make this decision based on math.
+Most 62-year-olds won't do the math to really know which option comes out ahead, right?
 But guess who has done the math?
 The actuaries that work for the lender, and you can bet they're not going to lose money on the deal.

 The Lender Can't Lose

 Another aspect of this that I don't like is that it is set up so the lender can't lose.
 The lender isn't making a bet that you're going to die soon.
-He doesn't come out any more ahead by you keeling over the year after you take out the reverse mortgage than 30 years later.
-His profit comes from the up-front fees, and if you include the investor in the securitized note in your definition of lender, from the years of interest.
-His downside is covered by the federal insurance fund.
+They don't come out any more ahead by you keeling over the year after you take out the reverse mortgage than 30 years later.
+Their profit comes from the up-front fees and, if you include the investor in the securitized note in your definition of lender, from the years of interest.
+Their downside is covered by the federal insurance fund.
 Guess who pays for that insurance?
 You did with the mortgage insurance.
-The reason you either put 20% down or used a physician mortgage when you bought your home was to avoid mortgage insurance.
-Yet now you want to buy it in retirement?
+The reason you either put 20% down or used a physician mortgage when you bought your home in the first place was to avoid mortgage insurance.
+Yet, now you want to buy it in retirement?
 Seems odd.

-Pfau also uses that same figure in his analysis of how using a reverse mortgage can make your retirement income spending more efficient, which obviously casts at least a bit of doubt onto those results as well.
-But instead of including the tax bill as part of the 4% withdrawal as I would expect, he adds it to the 4% withdrawal.
-So in those examples, the person without the reverse mortgage is withdrawing 5.33%.
-No surprise that there are a fair amount of scenarios where it doesn't work out well without tapping into additional resources like home equity.
+Pfau also uses that same figure in his analysis of how using a reverse mortgage can make your retirement income spending more efficient, which obviously casts a bit of doubt onto those results as well.
+But instead of including the tax bill as part of the 4% withdrawal, as I would expect, he adds it to the 4% withdrawal.
+So, in those examples, the person without the reverse mortgage is withdrawing 5.33%.
+No surprise that there are a fair amount of scenarios where it doesn't work out well without tapping into additional resources, like home equity.

 At any rate, when running your own scenarios when deciding to use a reverse mortgage, make sure you're being realistic about taxes.
-Taxes in retirement can be ridiculously low—no payroll taxes, much less income than during your peak earnings years, some of that income is taxed at capital gains rates, some (Roth) isn't taxed at all, and a progressive income tax system.
+Taxes in retirement can be ridiculously low—no payroll taxes, much less income than during your peak earnings years, some of that income taxed at capital gains rates, some (Roth) not taxed at all, and a progressive income tax system.
 The lower your effective tax rate, the less benefit you're going to have swapping interest for taxes.
 Tax-free sounds awesome, but just like with whole life insurance, tax-free but not interest-free isn't nearly as cool.

 Malincentive to Move Out

 An overlooked aspect of a reverse mortgage is the creation of a malincentive that otherwise wouldn't be there.
-Sometimes the right thing to do is to downsize, move to assisted living, or move closer to family.
+Sometimes, the right thing to do is to downsize, move to assisted living, or move closer to family.
 If you have a reverse mortgage, particularly if you have chosen the tenure option, you have limited your options.
 As soon as you move out, the loan is due.
-You've given up some future freedom when you took out the reverse mortgage.
+You gave up some future freedom when you took out the reverse mortgage.